altocodenl/tagaway/readme.md

 - Pics
    - fix scroll height when having many tags
    - bug svgs after untagging and no pictures left
-   - when going back from uploads, if upload is done, pictures are not updated
    - Paint picture a bit when selected
    - when removing tag, if no pictures left with that tag, remove tag from query